howerj/embed/readme.md

 Program execution begins at address zero.
 The variable stack starts at the beginning of block 17 and grows upwards, the return stack starts at the end of block 63 and grows downward.

-The eForth model imposes extra semantics to certain areas of memory and will be explained later.

 ## Instruction Set Encoding